St. Pauli Church (Hamburg)

-St. Pauli Church (St. Pauli Kirche) in Hamburg-Altona is a Lutheran church built on the site of an older church that was destroyed by the French in 1814.
-The present building preserves links to the older church in the form of a crucifix installed in the previous building in the late 17th century.
-In 1819, construction on the building began, while the church's tower was not built until 1864.
-The church remains an important part of the local community and has a congregation of about 5,000.
+St. Pauli is a church and congregation of the Evangelical Lutheran Church in Northern Germany in Hamburg-Altona, Germany.
+The church was built from 1819 on the site of an older church that was destroyed by the French.
+It retains a crucifix and a baptismal font from the late 17th century of the former church.
+The tower was not built until 1864.
+The congregation of about 5,000 forms an important part of the local community.
 In recent years, the church temporarily became a shelter for refugees.
-Now over 200 years old, the church continues to be renovated.